esae/CustomerMobileApp/README.md

 ## Ionic Cloud and View App
 1. Use Ionic Lab to Upload the project to Ionic Cloud.
-2. Use the Ionic View App to run the newly created mobile app on your smart-phone.
+2. Use the Ionic View App to run the newly created mobile app on your Smartphone.

 ## Apache Cordova Plugin - Contacts
 1. Enable the "Contacts" Plugin in Ionic Lab.